venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/eqep_freq_cal_interrupt.md

  - freq : Simulated signal frequency measured by counting the external input pulses for UNIT_PERIOD (unit timer set to 10 ms).

-The example does the below
+The example does the below:

 Configures EPWM to generate a signal and EQEP to measure frequency of this generated signal (a loopback connection is done internally).
 The application runs for the specified time and the frequency calculation is done using the EQEP ISR.